Aaron-Bopp/TIM/40_Evergreens/A story will either end where it began, or somewhere else.md

 #### [[A story will either end where it began, or somewhere else]]

-this is about change and journey in our lives
+This is about change and journey in our lives and

 source:: a video by [[CJ The X]]